Little-Lions/digital-lions/README.md

 ```bash
 make token USERNAME=<email> PASSWORD=<your-password>
 ```
-This will provide you a JWT and decode it, such that permissions are visible too.
+This will provide you a JWT, **copies it to your clipboard**, and prints the decoded token to your terminal output.